What time does Love Island start and finish tonight?

 Love Island is back on our screens, with a new group of singletons heading to the villa in search of love.

-The popular dating reality show will returned for an eighth series on Monday (6 June) and will continue tonight (7 June).
+The popular dating reality show returned for an eighth series on Monday (6 June) and will continue tonight (8 June).
 You can find out everything you need to know about this year’s crop of islanders here.

 “Here's your first hot date of the summer,” the official message on the Love Island Twitter page reads. “#LoveIsland is back Monday 6th June on @itv2 and @itvhub!”